HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 ## Privacy Notice for Human Cell Atlas Data Portal Public Website

 This Privacy Notice explains what personal data is collected by the specific service you are requesting, for what purposes, how it is processed, and how we keep it secure.
-Note that this service collects personal data directly provided by the user, and also collects personal data from users that is provided by other organisations.
+Note that this service collects personal data directly provided by the user, and also collects personal data from users that is provided by other organizations.

 ### 1. Who controls your personal data and how to contact us?